MattSegal/cams-war-links/README.md

 I initially made this site to help me learn JavaScript/jQuery in 2015.
 Now I'm looking to expand its features.

-### To Do - Fixes
-* Get heroic cowboy TypeScript refactor working

 ### To Do - New Features
-* Reverse order of links so that the newest are at the top
 * Add optional link description to each link
 * Add a refresh button or polling mechanism to keep content up to date
 * Add list manipulations: